patMohr/GettingCleaningDataProject/CodeBook.md

 Specifically, the README.TXT file and the features_info.txt file provide details on the original data set.

-This particular repository should be considered an offset derivation of the original data set where our goal is to summarize the average measurement by subject (across all activities) and by activity (across all subjects).
+This particular repository should be considered a derivation of the original data set where our goal is to summarize the average measurement by subject (across all activities) and by activity (across all subjects).

 The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design (please see details in section 5).